iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 .. code-block:: python

-  from potentiostat import Potentiostat

-  dev = Potentiostat('/dev/ttyACM0')
-  param = dev.get_param('linearSweep')
+  param = pstat.get_param('linearSweep')

-This method returns a dictionay containing the current parameters for the specified test, for *linearSweep* example above be result would be something like this
+This method returns a dictionay containing the current set of parameters for the specified test.
+For example, for the *linearSweep* example above be result would be something like this

 .. code-block:: python